google/koladata/docs/koda_v1_api_reference.md

   seed: (str) Allows different item(s) to have different ids when created
     from the same inputs.
   schema: schema for the resulting DataSlice
+  update_schema: if true, will overwrite schema attributes in the schema's
+    corresponding db from the argument values.
   **kwargs: key-value pairs of object attributes where values are DataSlices
     or can be converted to DataSlices using kd.new.